EventStore/documentation/docs/cloud/getting-started/private_access/aws.md

 - You can log in to the Cloud console as admin
 - Your organization has at least one project
 - You are the admin of the project
+- A Virtual Private Cloud (VPC) in the AWS account from which the KurrentDB cluster will be accessed
-- You have access to create AWS resources in the AWS account of your organization
+- You have access to AWS resources
+    - Read access to VPC details
+    - Write access to accept VPC Peering Connection requests for the VPC that will be peered with the Kurrent Cloud network
+    - Write access to Route Tables for the subnets that will be used to access the KurrentDB cluster

 The provisioning process consists of three steps:
 1. Create a network in Kurrent Cloud